Beauty Product Dumpster Diving Points To Waste Problems

 Advertisement

 Casler is part of a community of dumpster divers who share their finds on YouTube.
-In a world where hauls documenting new product purchases have become commonplace, dumpster diving videos serve as a type of "anti-haul", shedding light on cosmetic waste and breathing new life into products typically destined for landfill.
+In a world where hauls documenting new product purchases have become commonplace, dumpster diving videos serve as a type of "anti-haul," shedding light on cosmetic waste and breathing new life into products typically destined for landfills.

-Because they're swiped directly onto skin, lips and eyes, beauty products from the trash can put consumers at risk of contracting infectious diseases like staph, herpes and E. coli, says Joshua Zeichner, MD, director of Cosmetic & Clinical Research in Dermatology at Mount Sinai Hospital.
+Because they're swiped directly onto skin, lips, and eyes, beauty products from the trash can put consumers at risk of contracting infectious diseases like staph, herpes, and E. coli, says Joshua Zeichner, MD, director of Cosmetic & Clinical Research in Dermatology at Mount Sinai Hospital.
 Yes, even if you dip them in alcohol.
-"When I hear about sanitising the applicator of a liquid lipstick, you're not sanitising the liquid itself," he says.
+"When I hear about sanitizing the applicator of a liquid lipstick, you're not sanitizing the liquid itself," he says.
 "Products that are liquid or in a moist environment creates an environment that allows for bacteria, viruses, and other microorganisms like fungi to grow."

 Advertisement